Skip to main content

 • wss://your-pico-api/graphql for production (secure WebSocket)

-Consult your Pico administrator for the exact WebSocket endpoint URL.
+Consult your Pico administrator for the exact endpoint URL.